Collards Manual

 CONTENT

-There are conditions signalled in the event of failed lookups or attempts
+There are conditions signalled in the event of failed lookups or attempts to

 [condition] MISSING-CONTENT-ERROR